rodevdantas/financial-data-pipeline/README.md

 This project simulates a real market solution, focusing on **automation, scalability, and UI**.
 More than just extracting data, the goal was to **build a complete data journey**, from back-end to front-end.
+The stock prices used in this project come from publicly available sources and may vary over time due to dataset updates or corrections.